ansys/pymapdl/doc/source/user_guide/mapdl.rst

     assert klist_inside != klist_outside  # Evaluates to true

-In the above script, the values obtained by :func:`Mapdl.get_array() <ansys.mapdl.core.Mapdl.get_array>` are different:
+In the preceding script, the values obtained by :func:`Mapdl.get_array() <ansys.mapdl.core.Mapdl.get_array>` are different:

 .. code:: pycon